OnAcademy/AIPresentations/README.md

 ## 📚 Overview

+### ✨✨✨Open code_interactive.html in the browser to review the learning path.✨✨✨

 This repository contains comprehensive code examples, tutorials, and documentation for:

 - **application.html** - Deep Learning Revolution (DNNs, CNNs, RNNs, GANs, Transformers, Diffusion)